knightcrawler-stremio/knightcrawler/README.md

    - You can use the following dashboard from Grafana's official library: [RabbitMQ Overview Dashboard](https://grafana.com/grafana/dashboards/10991-rabbitmq-overview/).

-   - You can alse use the following dashboard [PostgreSQL Database](https://grafana.com/grafana/dashboards/9628-postgresql-database/) to monitor Postgres metrics.
+   - You can also use the following dashboard [PostgreSQL Database](https://grafana.com/grafana/dashboards/9628-postgresql-database/) to monitor Postgres metrics.

    The Prometheus data source is already configured in Grafana, you just have to select it when importing the dashboard.